Never Split Infinitives: Split Happens

 To boldly go?

-Absolutely not, the purists often say.
+Absolutely not, purists might say.

 But we say: nonsense.
 That’s bunk.

-What’s an Infinitive—and What’s a Split One?
+What’s an Infinitive—and How Do You Split It?

 Let’s first make sure we know what we’re dealing with.
 An infinitive is the basic form of a verb, usually preceded by the word to.
 In my courses, I define it this way: